-National Production UGS 8 LNG Algeria, Norway, Libya, Russia Winter Season TSO forecast for winter. observed during the last 8 winte riod to the highest winter average supply ers and at monthly level to the maximum erage of the last 8 winters.
-Week 1 1 Limited to the observed Limited for each February flow in the model country (or zone) plus additional LNG that can by the stored be taken from the tanks to be 2-Week volumes and the shared with week 2.
+National Production UGS 8 LNG Algeria, Norway, Libya, Russia Winter Season TSO forecast for winter.
+Limited for the whole winter pe observed during the last 8 winte 30 days rolling av riod to the highest winter average supply ers and at monthly level to the maximum erage of the last 8 winters.
+Week 1 Limited to the observed Limited for each February flow in the model country (or zone) plus additional LNG that can by the stored be taken from the tanks to be 2-Week volumes and the shared with week 2.
 Limited to the maximum 14 days rolling Cold Spell TSO forecast deliverability Week 2 average of the last 5 winters. for high associated with Limited to the maximum 14 demand the inventory days rolling average of the last situations. level.
 5 winters plus additional LNG that can be taken from the tanks to be shared with week 1.
-1 day Limited to the maximum daily 1-day Design supply of the last five winters Limited to the maximum daily supply of Case plus additional LNG that can the last five winters.
+1 Limited to the maximum daily 1-day Docign supply of the last five winters Limited to the maximum daily supply of Case plus additional LNG that can the last five winters.
 Case be taken from the tanks.